bracesoftware/DETUtils-Old/docs/d_teams.md

 # d_teams.inc
-open.mp Teams - Create teams, add or remove players from them, enable friendly fire for deathmatch zones, create team commands and team properties.
+SA:MP Teams - Create teams, add or remove players from them, enable friendly fire for deathmatch zones, create team commands and team properties.

 [Go back to home page...](README.md)
 ## How to start to use?